 Despite the awe and beauty, Saturn’s stench would be utterly rancid.
 Like planet Jupiter, the ammonia-filled atmosphere would be putrid.

-It has wind and rain, sand dunes, shore lines and changing seasons.
-Saturn doesn’t have a true surface because gas transitions into liquid at high pressures.
+It has wind and rain, sand dunes, shorelines and changing seasons.
+Saturn doesn’t have a true surface because of how its gas transitions into a liquid at high pressures.